Gigi Hadid & Zayn Malik Share Adorable Photo Of Newborn Daughter: ‘My First Halloween’

 Power couple Gigi Hadid and Zayn Malik just celebrated their first Halloween as a family and took to Instagram to share a look at their newborn daughter’s costume, People reported.

-On Saturday, Hadid posted a picture of her and Malik while holding their 1-month-old daughter, whose name is still unknown.
-In the photos, the supermodel wore a blue bodysuit, while her partner went with Slytherin House alumn from Harry Potter.
+On Saturday, Hadid posted a picture of her and Malik holding their 1-month-old daughter, whose name is still unknown.
+In the photos, the supermodel wore a blue bodysuit to channel Samus Aran from the Metroid video game series, while her partner went with a Slytherin House robe from Harry Potter.

-Their newborn child, meanwhile, was dressed as an adorable Incredible Hulk, with the outfit comprising a green knit hat with fake spikey hair and an olive green onesie.
+Their newborn child was dressed as an adorable Incredible Hulk, with the outfit comprising a green knit hat with fake spiky hair and an olive green onesie.

-In the picture, the new parents strategically placed an image of Hulk in front of the baby’s face to conceal her identity, also adding a “My First Halloween” sticker.
+In the picture, the new parents strategically placed an image of the Hulk in front of the baby’s face to conceal her identity, also adding a “My First Halloween” sticker.

 As reported by Elle, the couple welcomed their baby on September 23.
 That same day, Malik took to Twitter to announce the joyful news, sharing a picture of the child’s tiny hand.